Mountain sunset landscape in British Columbia

 Our organization was founded on principles that align with respect, relationship, and representation, namely our values of integrity, diversity, transparency, and community.

-On Vancouver Island and neighbouring islands, the traditional and unceded territory of the Xwsepsum and Songhees Nations of the lək̓ʷəŋən families and ancestors, Scia’new, T’Sou-ke.
+On Vancouver Island and neighbouring islands, the traditional and ancestral territory of the Xwsepsum and Songhees Nations of the lək̓ʷəŋən families and ancestors, Scia’new, T’Sou-ke.
 The MÁLEXEȽ (Malahat), BOḰEĆEN (Pauquachin), SȾÁ¸UTW̱ (Tsawout), W̱JOȽEȽP (Tsartlip), and W̱SÍḴEM (Tseycum) nations of the W̱SÁNEĆ peoples.
 The Quw’utsun (Cowichan); Stz’uminus; Snuneymuxw; Snaw-naw-as; Lyackson; Penelakut; Halalt; Qualicum; K’ómoks; the Kwakwaka’wakw nations; and the Nuu-chah-nulth nations.

-In Northern B.C., the traditional and unceded territory of the Lheidli T’enneh, Haida, Tsimshian, Nisga’a, Haisla, Gitxsan, Wet’suwet’en, Tahltan peoples, and on Treaty 8 territory, lands of the Sicannie, Slavey, Dene and Dane-Zaa, Cree, Saulteaux, and Métis.
+In Northern B.C., the traditional and ancestral territory of the Lheidli T’enneh, Haida, Tsimshian, Nisga’a, Haisla, Gitxsan, Wet’suwet’en, Tahltan peoples, and on Treaty 8 territory, lands of the Sicannie, Slavey, Dene and Dane-Zaa, Cree, Saulteaux, and Métis.